thomas-vogel/thomas-vogel.github.io/index.md

 ## Things Happening

+* __Aug 2023__ --- I was invited to the PC of the Research Papers Track of the [_17th International Conference on Software Testing, Verification and Validation (ICST 2024)_](https://conf.researchr.org/home/icst-2024){:target="_blank"}.
+Consider submitting high-quality testing, verification, or validation papers.
+* __Jul 2023__ --- I was invited to the PC of the [_19th International Conference on Software Engineering for Adaptive and Self-Managing Systems (SEAMS 2024)_](https://conf.researchr.org/home/seams-2024){:target="_blank"}.
+Consider submitting your work on self-adaptive software systems.
 * __Jun 2023__ --- Our article _A User Study for Evaluation of Formal Verification Results and their Explanation at Bosch_ has been accepted for publication in the Empirical Software Engineering (EMSE) journal ([Preprint of the accepted article](https://doi.org/10.48550/arXiv.2304.08950){:target="_blank"}).
 * __May 2023__ --- I was nominated to the Steering Committee of the International Conference on Self-Adaptive and Self-Managing Systems (SEAMS) taking on the role of Publicity Strategy Liaison.
 * __May 2023__ --- I am the Program Committee Co-Chair of the Hot off the Press (HOP) Track of the [_15th International Symposium on Search-Based Software Engineering (SSBSE 2023)_](https://conf.researchr.org/home/ssbse-2023){:target="_blank"}.